Omar Abdel-Rahman: Activities in the US

 Abdel-Rahman was issued a tourist visa to visit the United States by the consul of the United States Embassy in Khartoum, Sudan, despite his name being listed on a U.S. State Department terrorist watch list.
-Abdel-Rahman entered the United States in July 1990 via Saudi Arabia, Peshawar, and Sudan.
+Abdel-Rahman entered the United States in July 1990 via Saudi Arabia, Pakistan, and Sudan.
 The State Department revoked his tourist visa on 17 November.
 Despite this, in April 1991, he obtained a green card from the Immigration and Naturalization Service office in Newark, New Jersey.
 After leaving the U.S. to go on an overseas trip, he tried to re-enter the U.S. in August 1991.
 At that point, U.S. officials recognized that he was on the lookout list, and began the procedure to revoke his permanent resident status.
 The U.S. government still allowed him to enter the country, as he had the right to appeal the decision to revoke his residency status.
 Abdel-Rahman failed to appeal the decision, and on 6 March 1992, the U.S. government revoked his green card.
 He then requested political asylum.
 A hearing on that matter was held on 20 January 1993.
 It was later revealed that Abdel-Rahman was given most of his visa approvals by the CIA.
 Egyptian officials have testified that the CIA was actively assisting him in entering the US.
 The CIA also protected Abdel-Rahman after he arrived in the United States.

 Abdel-Rahman traveled widely in the United States and Canada.
 Despite U.S. support for the mujahideen in Afghanistan, Abdel-Rahman spoke out vociferously against the country.
 He issued a fatwa in the US that declared it lawful to rob banks and kill Jews in the US.
 His sermons condemned Americans as the "descendants of apes and pigs who have been feeding from the dining tables of the Zionists, Communists, and colonialists".
 He called on Muslims to assail the West, "cut the transportation of their countries, tear it apart, destroy their economy, burn their companies, eliminate their interests, sink their ships, shoot down their planes, kill them on the sea, air, or land".